ixarlie/mutex-bundle/README.md

 Note: Read `userIsolation` option to know how it affects to the name.

-Note: The prefix `ixarlie_mutex_` is prepended to every locker.
+Note: The prefix `ixarlie_mutex_` is prefixed to the name.

-Note: The naming strategy output is md5 hashed to avoid any issue with some storage implementations.
+Note: The naming strategy output is md5 hashed to avoid any issue with some _PersistingStoreInterface_ implementations.

 Examples:
 ```